EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_13-Deploying-Containers.md

 ### Introduction

-In this exercise, you will deploy a Linux Container.
+In this exercise, you will activate support for Linux Container, pull and run the hello-world image, and disable the support again.
+Next, you will use LinuxKit to run a Windows container (the container from the previous exercise) and a Linux container (nginx) in parallel.

 #### Tasks